donejs/donejs/docs/guide.md

 }
 ```

-We also need to create a nw.html (this is the entry point for the NW.js app):
+We also need to create an nw.html (this is the entry point for the NW.js app):

 ```html
 <html>